 The centre's food bank service operates on an honesty basis with an open door policy.
 This means that proof of income, student loan information, or other invasive information to access the service is not required.
 We strongly believe that those utilizing the Good Food Centre are in need of assistance and can judge for themselves the necessity of accessing our services.

 Members of the food bank program are provided with 10 credits per week to provide enough food for roughly 3 days.
 Members may use their credits during a single visit or spread the credits throughout the week.
 Members with dependents are entitled to an additional 5 credits per dependent.
-Check out our food bank Q&A on our blog for more information.

 The Good Food Box is a non-profit fresh fruit and vegetable distribution service provided by FoodShare Toronto.
 The top-quality assortment of produce is sourced from Ontario-grown products whenever possible to support the local farm economy and reduce fossil fuels used during lengthy shipping.
 Several different sizes and options are available to meet a variety of needs.